 Below you can find videos and slides from ICHG presentations!

-(Note: The small fee will help cover the platform fee for the video hosting.)
+Note: The small fee will help cover the platform fee for the video hosting.
+Not all presentation/slides are available to rewatch.
+A full list of speakers at ICHG 2024 is here.

 Dr. Marlena Fejzo, PhD